Cantonese opera: Jumping the shark

 For the rest of her life, Yam didn't even take the bow at curtain calls although she was in the audience on most days that Loong's troupe performed in Hong Kong.
 Comfortable enough around Yam, Yuen called Yam lazy because she did not comment on some cake served backstage in those days.

-All for naught
+Decline

-Local Teochew opera troupes lost their ground regarding live-on-stage Ghost Festival opera performances when the business environment was destroyed.
-Since then, the Teochew category disappeared in Hong Kong.
+Local Teochew opera troupes lost their ability to put on live-on-stage Ghost Festival opera performances when the business environment was destroyed.
+Since then, the Teochew genre has all but disappeared in Hong Kong.

-Chan Kim-seng, the former chairperson of Chinese Artists Association of Hong Kong, saw similar threats towards Cantonese opera and fought tooth and nail for job security of members.
-Chan, Representative Inheritor of Cantonese opera in the List of Intangible Cultural Heritage of Humanity, passed away on 19 August 2013.
+Chan Kim-seng, the former chairperson of the Chinese Artists Association of Hong Kong, saw similar threats towards Cantonese opera and fought for the job security of members.
+Chan, the Representative Inheritor of Cantonese opera in the List of Intangible Cultural Heritage of Humanity, died on 19 August 2013.

 Characteristics

 Cantonese opera shares many common characteristics with other Chinese theatre genres.
 Commentators often take pride in the idea that all Chinese theatre styles are similar but with minor variations on the pan-Chinese music-theatre tradition and the basic features or principles are consistent from one local performance form to another.
 Thus, music, singing, martial arts, acrobatics and acting are all featured in Cantonese opera.
 Most of the plots are based on Chinese history and famous Chinese classics and myths.
 Also, the culture and philosophies of the Chinese people can be seen in the plays.
 Virtues (like loyalty, love, patriotism and faithfulness) are often reflected by the operas.

 Some particular features of Cantonese opera are: